jeremywho/jeremywho.com-old/content/post/go-simple-plugin.md

 ---

+**Please note that this sample app has no error handling**

-**This is a feature available starting in Go 1.8.
-This blog post was created using [Go 1.8beta](https://golang.org/dl/#go1.8beta1)**
+**Plugins are a feature available starting in Go 1.8, this post was created using [Go 1.8beta](https://golang.org/dl/#go1.8beta1)**

 _**Special thanks to [@AWildTyphlosion](https://twitter.com/AWildTyphlosion) for helping with the initial sample app and a docker container running go 1.8beta1!**_

-View the code here: https://gist.github.com/jeremywho/e59501056efca467c996e7aac311dc84
+View the code here: https://github.com/jeremywho/pluginTest

+### Step 0 - Setup Go 1.8beta1 in a docker container

+With docker installed, create a directory with a Dockerfile that contains:

+    from golang:1.8beta1-wheezy

+    CMD ["bash"]

+Inside that directory run the following:

+    docker build -t go1.8 . && docker run -it go1.8

+You should now be at the command prompt inside your container:

+    root@cc5dae79d6fe:/go#

+Then run:

+    go get github.com/jeremywho/pluginTest && cd $GOPATH/src/github.com/jeremywho/pluginTest

+You should now be ready to follow along!

-### Create the plugin
+### Step 1 - Create the plugin

 Our plugin: